Isayso/VideoLinkSafe/README.md

 # Video Link Safe

-NEW: Drag & Drop of links from browser, download of video links
+NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi

 Save and organize your YouTube links and playlists and local video files in a SQL database.
 Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.